Using Your Benefits Debit Card

 Note: If your card is no longer active, you may have submitted insufficient documentation for an existing claim.

 • Yes, you may use your Benefits Debit Card for both accounts.
 Eligible vision and dental expenses will be deducted from your LPFSA first, since those funds expire at the end of your plan year.
-When your LPFSA funds have been used up, your HSA funds will be deducted.
+When your LPFSA funds have been exhausted, funds from your HSA will be used for card transactions.

 • Pending transactions require additional documentation to complete processing.
 You will receive communication when documentation is needed.